jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Convert all chk files in the current directory into corresponding gbw files.

 ## 4.5.13 dal2fch
 Transfer MOs from Dalton (i.e. DALTON.MOPUN file) to Gaussian .fch(k) file.
-Note that dal2fch can not generate a .fch file from scratch.
-The user must provide a .fch(k) file, and MOs in that file will be replaced.
 Two examples are shown and explained below

 (1) `dal2fch a.dat a.fch`
 This is used for transferring R(O)HF or CASSCF orbitals.